BA Interdisciplinary Studies

 Your Program of Study

 In this online elementary education degree program, you’ll learn all the essential skills and knowledge needed.
-This program includes seven areas of study, supervised practice teaching in an actual classroom, and completion of a professional portfolio.
+This program includes the following areas of study, supervised practice teaching in an actual classroom, and completion of a professional portfolio.